EPR Update Summer 2025

 EPR schemes aim to reduce waste generation and promote reuse and recycling.
 The concept was first introduced back in the 1990s in Sweden.
 Thomas Lindhqvist wrote a report to the Swedish Ministry of the Environment in 1990, where EPR was defined as, "an environmental protection strategy to reach an environmental objective of a decreased total environmental impact of a product, by making the manufacturer of the product responsible for the entire life-cycle of the product and especially for the take-back, recycling and final disposal."

-Recycled packaging that is also easy to recycle after use is likely to incur lower EPR rates
+Recycled packaging that is also easy to recycle after use will incur lower EPR rates

 EPR and its implications on packaging